 On the operatic stage, Megan made her debut with Boston Midsummer Opera as Dorabella in Così fan tutte and was invited back to sing the Woman in the Jazz Trio of Bernstein’s Trouble in Tahiti, where she was praised for her “lovely singing” and for being “most at home with her Andrews-Sisteresque routines.”
 She reprised the role of Dorabella with Opera Providence the subsequent season.
 With Opera Boston, Megan sang the role of Francisca in Maria Padilla and covered Beatrice in Berlioz’s Béatrice et Bénédict, after her debut the previous season as Amélie in La Grande Duchesse de Gérolstein.
 Other favorite roles include Angelina in La Cenerentola, Costanza in the rarely performed L’isola Disabitata by Haydn, and Sesto in Giulio Cesare.

-Highlights of her solo concert performances include Bach’s B Minor Mass, Magnificat and Weihnacht’s Oratorium, Gretchaninov’s Passion Week, de Falla’s El amor brujo, Mozart’s Vesperae Solennes de Confessore and Requiem, Vivaldi’s Gloria & Magnificat, and Duruflé Requiem.
+Highlights of her solo concert performances include Handel’s Messiah, Bach’s B Minor Mass, Magnificat and Weihnacht’s Oratorium, Gretchaninov’s Passion Week, de Falla’s El amor brujo, Mozart’s Vesperae Solennes de Confessore and Requiem, Vivaldi’s Gloria & Magnificat, and Duruflé Requiem.
 Megan was a 2020 finalist for the Ernst Bacon Memorial Prize in American music in The American Prize Competition, as well as a 2014 finalist in the same competition in the Chicago Oratorio Award and Opera Division categories.

-Ms. Roth holds an Artist Certificate in Opera and a Master of Music in Vocal Performance from Florida State University.
-Ms. Roth is also an accomplished violinist, and holds a Bachelor of Music with honor in Violin Performance from DePaul University.
+Ms. Roth holds an Artist Certificate in Opera and a Master of Music in Vocal Performance from Florida State University and a Bachelor of Music with honor in Violin Performance from DePaul University.
 Outside of her musical endeavors, Megan enjoys reading contemporary fiction, practicing yoga, and hiking with her husband Adam.
 Megan belongs to Beyond Artists, a coalition of artists that donates a percentage of their concert fees to organizations they care about.
 She supports NYC Second Chance Rescue and The Bail Project through her performances.